iRon7/Join-Object/README.md

 * Predefined join commands for updating, merging and specific join types
 * Well defined pipeline for the (left) input objects and output objects (preserves memory when correctly used)
 * Performs about 40% faster than Compare-Object on large object lists
-* Supports (custom) objects, data tables and dictionaries (e.g. hash tables) for input
+* Supports a list of (custom) objects, strings or primitives and dictionaries (e.g. hash tables) and data tables for input
-* Supports side-by-side joins and plain object (as strings and primitives) arrays
 * Smart properties and calculated property expressions
 * Custom relation expressions
 * Easy installation (dot-sourcing)